-An overview of second grade at Nottingham is below, or click here to learn more about the grade 2 teachers!
+An overview of the second grade at Nottingham is below, or read to learn more about the grade 2 teachers!

 Welcome to the wonderful world of 2nd grade!
 Second grade is an important year for learning and growing, while helping students learn to become more independent and responsible!
 Our main goal in 2nd Grade is to provide a nurturing and rich learning environment for your child, while helping them reach their full potential.

 With Responsive Classroom as an important part of our classrooms, we value our 2nd graders’ social and emotional growth to be equally important as their academic growth.
 To learn more about our robust curriculum in 2nd grade, please visit the Arlington County Elementary Program of Studies.
 To learn more about when we are teaching specific curriculum items, please view our Second Grade Scope and Sequence.